 Sunglasses are one of the final aspects of your outfit that many anglers neglect.
 The winter sun reflecting off of the snow and water makes it nearly impossible to see.
 Chances are the river isn’t going to be clear enough to sight fish, but the sunglasses will help keep track of your indicator.
 Missing a bite because you can’t quite tell if your indicator bobbed shouldn’t happen.

-Any set of polarized sunglasses is going to do the trick.
+A good set of polarized sunglasses will do the trick.
 If you are a fly angler, you likely already have a pair.
 This is more of a reminder than anything!

 Fly Rods and Reels